 Because of the relatively high levels of precipitations, irrigation farming is not very important in the Bogota region.
-It is estimated that about 6 to 7 m3/sec. of water is used for various irrigations purposes, in which the watering of flowers in many Bogota greenhouses is probably the most important (Colombia is the one of the largest exporters of flowers of the world).
+It is estimated that about 6 to 7 m3/sec. of water is used for various irrigation purposes, of which the watering of flowers in many Bogota greenhouses is probably the most important (Colombia is one of the largest exporters of flowers of the world).